matthewjewell/trustmark-keycloak-deploy/README.md

 Users must be assigned roles or be placed into groups that have roles pre-assigned to be able to use the tools.
 See [TBD2] on how to assign users roles and groups.

 The "Super Admin" group will make the user an admin in all tools.
-This is useful for initial deploys, but if you intend for a variety of people to use the tools, you will need to assign individual roles for them.
+This is useful for initial deploys, but if you intend for a variety of people to have varying levels of access to the the tools, you will need to assign individual roles for them, or derive those role assignments from attributes.

 In addition to configuring users within the Keycloak `trustmark` realm, you will need to configure client for all trustmark tools using Keycloak for sign-on.
 All 2.0 version Trustmark Tools depend on Keycloak for login.
 Typically configuring each client can be as easy as setting the redirect-uri for the tool within keycloak, as it assumes each tool will use a simple client id for each tool.